HEADER.A_1350x300

 • Observability is particularly useful for diagnosing problems and understanding the root cause of issues.

-• Use telemetry when you need to collect and transmit data from remote sources, such as equipment or systems in hard-to-reach or hazardous environments.
+• Use telemetry when collecting and transmitting data from remote sources, such as equipment or systems in hard-to-reach or hazardous environments.
 Telemetry is often used for performance monitoring, asset tracking, and predictive maintenance.

 .